Azure-Samples/communication-services-java-quickstarts/CallAutomation_AppointmentReminder/readme.md

 ### Configuring application

 - Start ngrok in a terminal using the following command: `ngrok http 9007`, and copy the forwarding URL (`https://<ID>.grok.io`).
-- Open the config.properities file to configure the following settings
+- Open the config.properties file to configure the following settings

     - `ConnectionString`: Azure Communication Service resource's connection string.
     - `SourcePhone`: Phone number associated with the Azure Communication Service resource.